 VAWA funds may not be used to support services that focus exclusively on children or to develop sexual assault or domestic violence curricula for K-12 schools.
 VAWA funds may be used for an adolescent program for primary victims over the age of 11.

 The South Carolina VAWA State Implementation Plan is available upon request.

-Grants under the VAWA Program must identify in their proposal narrative one or more of the following statutory (42 U.S.C. § 3796gg(b)) purpose areas:
+Applications for the VAWA Program must identify one or more of the following statutory (42 U.S.C. § 3796gg(b)) purpose areas their project will address: